-We have audited Metropolitan Atlanta Rapid Transit Authority's (MARTA's) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on MARTA'S major federal program for the year ended June 30, 2023.
-MARTA's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Metropolitan Atlanta Rapid Transit Authority's (MARTA's) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of MARTA's major federal programs for the year ended June 30, 2024.
+MARTA's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, MARTA complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2023.
+In our opinion, MARTA complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on its major federal programs for the year ended June 30, 2024.

-Basis for Opinion on Major Federal Program
+Basis for Opinion on Each Major Federal Program